tugberk963/DMS/README.md

 fn list_appointments(user_id: String) -> HashMap<Principal, Vec<AppointmentDetails>>
 ```
 ## Provider Functionalities
+In DMS, providers refer to any facility that is a health or medical service provider.
 ### Adding Departments
 Providers can add departments to themselves.
 ```rust